Steinheilig/DeepRL_Udacity/policy_based/Report.md

 This is working more smoothly, each epoch the average score keeps increasing.
 Still the time spend traing the agent is considerable long.
 Hyperparameter and network architecture optimization (or even testing the influence of a subset) is still difficult and hyperparameter and NN architectures are kept constant compared to the first attempt (described in detail below) except, that gradient clipping was introduced on both actor and critic gradient updates. <br>
 <img src="./images/Screen_DDPG_Multi__EveryStep.JPG" width="80%"> <br>
 The **agent learned to successfully solve the task**.
-It took around 36h hours on my local (CPU) machine to train until the >= 30 rewards on average (over 100 succeeeding episondes and averaged over all 20 agents) was achived.
+It took around 36h hours on my local (CPU) machine to train until the >= 30 rewards on average (over 100 succeeeding episodes and averaged over all 20 agents) was achived.

 ## Third Attempt - DDPG (multi-agent env. / every nth step update of k epochs)
 Train in the multi-agent (20) environment with the DDPG algorithm - updating the newtork weights at every nth step for k epochs.